tanvirasifkhan/laravel-vue-nuxt-pos/README.md

 ### STEP #2:  Building Docker Image

 then build the docker using `docker compose up -d` command from the root folder.
-It will take some time based on your internet connection to complete.
-After building the Docker there will be
+It will take some time based on your internet connection to complete.You can run `docker ps` command to check.After building the Docker there will be

 **Four Containers ( Running on ports )**